zohairahmedd/DeepEval-Project/readme.md

 ## Assessing LLM Outputs with DeepEval
 Developed a script using Python to evaluate and analyze LLM outputs across multiple metrics.
-- Utilized Python, React, Typescript, & npm
+- Utilized DeepEval, React, Typescript, & npm

 ## Setup
 - download all files